SaymaSJ/Porject-IoMT-/README.md

 # Porject-IoMT-
-This is a code for IoMT dataset and training the models
+This is  codes for IoMT dataset and training the models